Use School Data Sync to import student data

 Figure 4 - Sync options for the new profile

 In the Teacher options screen:

-- In the Teacher licenses section, choose the SKU to assign licenses for teachers.
-For example, STANDARDWOFFPACK_FACULTY.
+In the License assignment section, choose the SKU to assign licenses for teachers.

 In the Student options screen:

 - Select the domain for the students.
 SDS appends the selected domain suffix to the student's username attribute contained in the CSV file, to build the UserPrincipalName for each user in Office 365/Azure Active Directory during the account creation process.
 The student will log in to Office 365 with the UserPrincipalName once the account is created.